 I was talking to a Thai friend a couple of weeks ago about Thailand’s first-car scheme.
 Even though she had bought a car through the scheme, she was saying how Thailand’s first-car scheme was bad for many buyers and for Bangkok traffic as well.

 After all, with more than 1.2 million people taking advantage of the program, the scheme has put more than 300,000 more cars on Bangkok roads already with more expected as ordered cars roll off the assembly line.

-As if traffic in Bangkok wasn’t bad enough to start with, since the first-car scheme was implemented in Thailand, it’s far worse now.
+As if traffic in Bangkok wasn’t bad enough to start with, since the first-car scheme was implemented in Thailand, it is even worse now.

 Thailand’s first-car scheme is also bad for buyers, as a news story circulating the Thai news media this week is proving.
-In the less than a year since the scheme expired, more than 2,000 people have already had their cars repossessed as they couldn’t afford the payments, and more are expected to follow.
+In the less than a year since the scheme expired, more than 2,000 people have already had their cars repossessed as they couldn’t afford the payments.
+More are expected to follow.

 As my friend said, that’s when the next round of ‘problems’ will hit, as first-time car buyers accept the rebate, spend it and then have to give up or sell their car.
 They will then be liable for the 100,000 baht the government gave them.